TINF21B2-Software-Engineering-TuDU/TuDu-Frontend/README.md

 # TuDu-Frontend

 Frontend of the TuDu Webapplication.
+Current funcitonality: login page with fancy animation 😎.

+Build using svelte.

+## Developing

+Start dev server: `npm run dev`

+Build: `npm run build`

+### Info

+- Images in src/assets
+- css in App.css or local .svelte file
+- don't forget to start the backend and configure the origin

 ---

-# Svelte + Vite
+# About Svelte + Vite

 This template should help get you started developing with Svelte in Vite.